timm/ezr/docs/about.md

 rows    = list[row]
 classes = dict[str,rows] # `str` is the class name
 ```
+### Two Parts to this work
+This work is in two parts.

+#### Part 1

+The first part shows how to  write code that

+- reads in data, summarizes it in interesting ranges,
+- then poke around the data to generate a succinct decision tree that tells you how
+to best achieve multiple goals

+#### Part 2
+That first part is fun since it shows how much can be done with so little.
+On the other hand, that code has certain flaws.
+Firstly, it does not break new ground.
+It is all
+standard stuff.
+And, all in all, we like doing  do new stuff.
+So in  the second part, we
+will push the envelope of what is known in machine learning to come up with a novel approach.

+Secondly, the analysis in the first part
+suffers from
+a generalization problem.
+In that code,  we will reason about some
+data, then applied
+the learned model _to the same data_.
+A more convincing approach would be test
+the current model against data _not seen in training_
+(which means that when new data arrives, we need to
+test the model on that new data
+before changing and biasing that model
+with that new information).
+So in part two,  we will apply an incremental learning strategy
+where  a model learned from the first  $i < N$ examples is applied to all the remaining $i+1 < j \le N$.

+Thridly, the first part assumes we can acccess correct labels for all the data-- which may not be true.
+For example, suppose we are standing in a used car yard with 400 cars.
+Suppose further we want a car that is light (since they cost less),  and which has
+good acceleration and miles per gallon:
+Since these are used cars, we cannot be sure what those
+values might be (especially miles per hour and acceleration).

+To get those labels, one thing we could do
+is take out all 400 cars one at at time,  drive them around for a while, and label
+(e.g.)
+the miles per hour.
+But that would take too long.
+So instead, in part two, we will employ active
+learning to look at everything unlabelled, then pick the least number of potentially
+most informative things to label next.
+As we shall these, this will alllow us to exlore
+10,000s of examples with just a few dozen labels.

 ## In the Beginning
 In the beginning there was the data and the data was without form,